Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/00-index.md

 <!-- END - Links, Badges and Markdown Variables -->
 <hr />

 Welcome to the <i>{{ site.title }}</i>.
-This is a development repository and documentation containing instruction and technical discussion on the use of {{ site.title }}.
-This pipeline was created by <a href="https://github.com/G-kodes" target="_blank">{% avatar G-Kodes size=15 %} Graeme Ford</a> to perform the following core functions:
+This is a documentation site containing instruction and technical discussion on the use of the {{ site.title }}.
+This pipeline was created by <a href="https://github.com/G-kodes" target="_blank">{% avatar G-Kodes size=15 %} Graeme Ford</a> to perform the following bioinformatics functions:

-- Perform VCF Spec validation
-- Merge multiple VCF datasets into one psudo-dataset\*
 - Perform variant frequency analysis
 - Perform variant-effect-prediction

 {: .normal }
 > This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

+{: .highlight }
+> Previous versions of this workflow also incorperated a liftover-facility.
+This is no-longer supported.
+Please perform reference-genome liftover operations prior to analysis.

 # Publications and Citations